sebhildebrandt/systeminformation/README.md

   [![Caretaker][caretaker-image]][caretaker-url]
   [![MIT license][license-img]][license-url]

 This is amazing.
-Started as a small projekt just for myself, it now has > 9,000 lines of code, > 250 versions published, up to 200,000 downloads per month, > 1 Mio downloads overall.
+Started as a small project just for myself, it now has > 9,000 lines of code, > 250 versions published, up to 200,000 downloads per month, > 1 Mio downloads overall.
 Thank you to all who contributed to this project!

 ## New Version 4.0